fvalente/LogDruid/README.md

 Other ideas:
-- allow opening external text editor on selected file
+- <del>allow opening external text editor on selected file</del> DONE
 - export of data to csv (currently data to xml only)
 - export of chart data for light transport
 - record template exceptions (spot quickly what was custom for a log set - could be useful to merge templates for instance)